mike99mac/minimy-mike99mac/README.md

 ### Initial Ubuntu Desktop configuration

-If you are installing Raspbian, move to the next section.
+If you are installing Raspbian, skip to the next section.

 A welcome screen should open on the monitor.
 Perform the following steps: